-The Official Map Amendment (Rezoning) Guide offers a detailed description of the process and requirements.
+The Official Map Amendment (Rezoning) Guide (PDF) offers a detailed description of the process and requirements.
 For general information, including opportunities for public input, see information for Neighbors and RNOs (below) and the rezoning process page.

 Within 10 days of receiving a completed application, our staff posts the application online on the Proposed Rezonings page and notifies surrounding registered neighborhood organizations (RNOs) about pending rezoning cases.
 This allows nearby residents the opportunity to learn about and comment on the rezoning request ahead of the Planning Board public hearing.For information on how and when to submit comments, visit the Planning Board page.

 Comment on a rezoning:

 Contact the Planning Board